seismic-initiative/consciOS-paper/paper-edited.md

 * Cross‑domain replication (lab, ecological sampling, simulated agents) and release of open datasets and code.
 * Comparative studies mapping ConsciOS constructs to VSM/active inference control metrics in organizational settings.

 Model status summary.
-The paper’s structural mappings to systems theory, active inference, and hierarchical RL are principally [Mechanism].
+The paper's structural mappings to systems theory, active inference, and hierarchical RL are principally [Mechanism].
 Key operational innovations (EGS as fast control signal; FREQ Coin gating; NLS heuristic) are currently framed as [Hypothesis] and will be elevated to [Mechanism] as empirical evidence accumulates.

 ###### 6.8 Concluding note for Related Work integration